 An Overview of Trademark Registration in UP

 Trademark Registration permits the use of names, words, logos, or symbols that represent a company or a business.
-These marks or symbols are used by businesses to differentiate between goods and services that are provided by a company or business from the products offered by their competitors.
-Once a company gets Trademark Registration, no other company use the symbols or logos as long as the Trademark remains in use.
-If anyone living in UP wants to register their mark, they can also apply for Trademark Registration in UP.
-Hence, it is recommended to contact an expert who will help you during Trademark Registration in UP.
-Now the complete process of Trademark Registration in UP is online.
+These marks or symbols are used by businesses to differentiate goods and services that are provided by a company or business from the products offered by their competitors.
+Once a company or an individual gets Trademark Registration, no other company use the symbols or logos as long as the Trademark remains in use.
+Hence, it is recommended to contact an expert who will help you throughout in the process of Trademark Registration in UP.

 Who can Apply for Trademark Registration in UP?